BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 The 1st use case requires to locate the requested SC-FM pair within a large table.
 For example, the data may be located at the rows between 1000 and 2000.
-The partitioning works great in this case as it involves reading all data from a single table if the partitions are defined by the SC id.
+The partitioning works great in this case as it involves reading all data from a single partition if the partitions are defined by the SC id.

 The 2nd use case requires gathering distributed data.